Hiroaki Asano

 Hiroaki Asano (浅野 博亮, Asano Hiroaki) is a retired Japanese male volleyball player.
 He used to be a part of the Japan men's national volleyball team.
 On club level, he only played for JTEKT Stings since 2012.
-On 9 April 2021, the club announced that he would retire after the 69th Kurowashiki All Japan Volleyball Tournament, but it was cancelled due to COVID-19 pandemic.
+On 9 April 2021, the club announced that he would retire after the 69th Kurowashiki All Japan Volleyball Tournament, but it was cancelled due to the COVID-19 pandemic.